 After a few weeks of listening to the problems in my relationship, my psychologist gently told me I was in an abusive relationship.
 The irony of that discovery, is that my partner at the time made me feel like I was completely mentally unstable, he repeatably told me I needed “serious help” and I finally did, which prompted the beginning of the end.

-I had busted him having an affair with a married woman for the majority of our relationship, yet somehow he manipulated the situation and said I was to blame for being crazy and paranoid, to the point where I stayed with him after the fact because by that point I was weak, fragile, depressed & felt worthless.
+I had busted him having an affair with a married woman for the majority of our relationship, yet somehow he manipulated the situation and said I was to blame for being crazy and paranoid, to the point where I stayed with him after the fact because by then he had made me feel like I was weak, fragile, depressed & felt worthless.
 He would say things to me like “Sam, why do you think every guy has broken up with you?”
 And I’d reply with a variety of reasons.
 He’d then say, “Well, there’s a pretty clear pattern, they all leave you.”

 Some of his favourite lines were, “You’re lucky to be with me.
 No-one else would put up with you,” and, "If you break up with me, you’re just going to ruin the next relationship and the relationship after that.
 Do you know how embarrassing that will be?”